epsil/gll/README.md

 To address these issues, we will rewrite and express our parsers in a more flexible way: *continuation-passing style*.
 Instead of having our parsers return their results to the caller, they will pass them to a continuation.
 The continuation then carries on the parsing.
 All the parsers will have an additional argument for the continuation they are to pass their results to.
 The continuation itself is a function of one argument.
 (Racket actually has native continuations, but we will use functions as continuations to make the implementation more portable.)

-Let us start by rewriting the `success` parser.
+Let us start by rewriting the `succeed` parser.
 Recall the original definition:

 ```Scheme
 (define (succeed str)